cyberbotics/webots/docs/discord/documentation.md

 ![end.jpg](https://cdn.discordapp.com/attachments/565155720933146637/806865642158161920/end.jpg)
 %end

-##### Stefania Pedrazzi [Cyberbotics] 02/08/2021 07:11:32
-Hi, link1 should be a Solid node.

-Here is an example of gripper: [https://www.cyberbotics.com/doc/guide/khepera3#khepera3\_gripper-wbt](https://www.cyberbotics.com/doc/guide/khepera3#khepera3_gripper-wbt)

-The gripper  model is saved in a PROTO file.
-But if you select it, tight-click on it to open the context menu and choose the "Convert to Base Node(s)" options then you will be able to check the internal structure directly from the Webots scene tree.

-##### HANEEN AL ALI 02/10/2021 15:20:16
 `@Stefania Pedrazzi` thank you so much for ur reply.
 Can u explain why link 1 should be a solid node, pleased?
 I choose it as transform node

 ##### Stefania Pedrazzi [Cyberbotics] 02/10/2021 15:24:37
 You can define link 1 in a `Transform` node, but between the `HingeJoint` node and the link 1 node you need a `Solid` node because the `HingeJoint.endPoint` field expects a `Solid` or derived node.

-##### HANEEN AL ALI 02/10/2021 17:08:21
-I went to khepera3 but I couldn't find the model for khepera3\_gripper.
-I just found Khepera3 robot with a two- wheeled.

-Please please can u tell where I can find the model with the gripper?

 ##### Chernayaten 02/10/2021 18:20:25
 `@HANEEN AL ALI`  You're looking in ..\Webots\projects\robots\k-team\khepera3\worlds and you can't find the gripper wbt file?
 I found it in my installation